cooper-gadd/timecard-tracker/README.md

 ### Description

-The Service Layer exposes various endpoints to manage companies, departments, employees, and timecards.
+The **Service Layer** exposes various endpoints to manage companies, departments, employees, and timecards.
 All responses are in JSON format, and appropriate validations are enforced to maintain data consistency.
-This layer interacts with the Data Layer to perform CRUD operations and handle business logic.
+This layer interacts with the **Business Layer** to perform validations and uses the **Data Layer** to perform CRUD operations.

 ### Root Path